codingjoe/django-esm/README.md

 ]
 ```

-Next, add the node_modules directory to your staticfiles finders:
+Next, add the `node_modules` directory to your staticfiles directories:

 ```python
 # settings.py